Scoliosis Causes and Symptoms

 Mild and Low-Impact exercises can strengthen the core back muscles and adjust the posture.
 As an example, exercises like swimming help with straightening the back and conditioning the muscles.

 The patient needs to see the doctor for regular checkups to monitor any progress of the curve.
 To do this, the doctor will make physical observations and uses x-rays to monitor the curve.
 In Mild and Moderate Scoliosis, conventional pain relief medicine helps to eliminate pain.

 These injections work well for pain management when conventional pain relief drugs do not work.
 In addition, nerve blocks and spinal injections reduce the pain felt by nerves under pressure and muscle strain.

 Finally, surgery is usually considered as a last resort in the treatment of scoliosis due to the risks associated with it.
 Thus, our doctors view surgery as needed for Severe Scoliosis or young people due to cosmetic reasons.
 Surgery is decided on when the spine specialist determines that the benefits outweigh the risks.
 Some of the risks associated with the surgeries include;

 - Spinal Infection

 This involves the use of rods, pieces of bone, or similar material between the bones in the spine.
 For this important procedure, doctors use hardware to hold the bones in place until they grow together, or fuse.
 The surgery can lessen the curve in the spine as well as keep it from getting worse.

 If you or your loved one suffers from Mild Scoliosis or another complex spine condition, there is hope.
 We can help.
-Call Southwest Scoliosis Institute at 214-556-0555 to make an appointment today.
+Call Southwest Scoliosis and Spine Institute at 214-556-0555 to make an appointment today.